laurenkumar/DeFiMarket/README.md

 ## Key Technologies

 - Next.JS
-- Stripe
+- Stripe for now
-- Firebase
+- Firebase to migrate to GunDb
 - TailwindCSS
 - Mobx
 - Webhooks
 - NextAuth
-- Fake Store API
+- Fake Store API to remove on launch

 ---